edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 2. Runs any activation scripts that the environment may contain.

 Step 2 is particularly important as activation scripts are how packages can set arbitrary environment variables that may be necessary for their operation.
-Aou activate the `basic-rnaseq-env` environment by name using the `activate` command.
+You activate the `basic-rnaseq-env` environment by name using the `activate` command.

 ~~~